-What if you could find an ever-expanding collection of hundreds and hundreds of recipes fully searchable by firing temperature, atmosphere, ingredients, and more?
-You’ve found it with Ceramic Recipes, part of the Ceramic Arts Network family.
+What if you could find an ever-expanding collection of hundreds and hundreds of ceramic glaze recipes fully searchable by firing temperature, atmosphere, ingredients, and more?
+You’ve found it with Ceramic Recipes, part of the Ceramic Arts Network.

 Ceramic Recipes features:

-- Hundreds of recipes with full-color photos of finished results, as well as instructions on how to get the best effects
+- Hundreds of clay, slip, and glaze recipes with full-color photos of finished results, as well as instructions on how to get the best effects

-- Robust search capabilities so you can find recipes by firing temperature, color, surface texture, firing atmosphere, ingredient, author, or any combination of these
+- Robust search capabilities so you can find ceramic glaze recipes by firing temperature, color, surface texture, firing atmosphere, ingredient, author, or any combination of these

 - User-friendly upload interface to make it easy to add your own recipes to store in your account

-- Favorites functionality so you can save your favorite clay and glaze recipes to your own account
+- Favorites button so you can save your favorite clay and glaze recipes to your own account

 - Sharing capabilities so you can share your favorite recipes with the rest of the Ceramic Recipes community